metabase/metabase/docs/users-guide/05-visualizing-results.md

 ##### Formatting data in charts

 While we're talking about formatting, we thought you should also know that you can access formatting options for the columns used in a chart.
-Just open the visualization options, select the `Data` tab:
+Just open the visualization settings and select the `Data` tab:

 ![Chart formatting](images/visualizations/chart-formatting.png)